Leech Lattice Vector Quantization for Efficient LLM Compression

-If $D$ is not a multiple of 24, the final block is zero-padded.
-Each block is quantized independently using the Leech-lattice codebook $\Lambda_{24}(m)$, and the full codeword is the Cartesian product of the per-block indices.
-Thus, the overall scheme is naturally interpreted as a \emph{product code} over 24-dimensional components in the classical sense of product vector quantization~\citep{gray1998quantization}.

-\section{Is it better to construct spherical codes from a single Leech shell or a union of shells?}
+\section{Question: Is it better to construct spherical codes from a single Leech shell or a union of shells?}

 High–dimensional spherical codes derived from the Leech lattice can be constructed in multiple ways, depending on how lattice points are selected and normalized.
 In practice, two natural options arise: selecting points from a \emph{single} Leech shell, or taking the \emph{union of multiple shells} up to a radius threshold.
 Since these constructions differ in both cardinality growth and geometric diversity, it is not immediately clear which yields better angular uniformity per bit.
 Here, we empirically compare the two.
 Given a spherical code constructed from the Leech lattice in \(\mathbb{R}^{24}\), is it better (in terms of angular uniformity per bit) to take a \emph{single} shell \(m\) or to take the \emph{union of all shells up to \(m\)}?

 For a finite set of unit vectors \(\mathcal{C} \subset \mathbb{S}^{23}\), we define:

 where \(q(x)\) is the nearest neighbor of \(x\) in \(\mathcal{C}\) under angular distance.
 We measure angular distance \(D_{\mathbb{S}^{23}} : \mathbb{R}^{24} \times \mathbb{R}^{24} \to [0, 1]\), shorthand \(D\), between a point and its closest radial neighbour: